File: how to nourish, style and maintain your hair?

 How to feed them?

 Washing your hair is good, but nourishing it is even better.
-Once or twice a month, treat yourself to a little hair mask, which is beneficial for both your scalp and your hair... and your morale.
+Once or twice a month, allow yourself a little hair mask, beneficial for your scalp as well as your hair... and your morale.

-As I said above, hair is on the front line and victims of numerous attacks over the days.
+As I said above, hair is on the front line and is subject to numerous attacks over the days.
 Scorching heat, pouring rain, various styling products, pollution... so many parameters that can damage their appearance.

-Therefore, nourishing them is extremely important to revitalize them and make them look better .
+Therefore, feeding them is extremely important to revitalize them and give them a better appearance .

 For example, you can turn to: